byte-aroo/byte-aroo/README.md

 - 👋 Hi, I’m @akshat-jainn
-- 👀 Do software developments and electronic device projects
+- 👀 Do software development and electronic device projects
 - 🌱 Learning Electronics and Communication
 - 📫 You can contact me related to any project on "adhocsolutions0@gmail.com"